 We asked, and you answered.

-On Saturday, March 9 at 11am in KPCC’s Crawford Family Forum in Pasadena, arts education reporter Carla Javier will host an event featuring current and former art teachers and teaching artists from around Southern California sharing their stories of using the arts to connect with their students.
-They’ll discuss with Carla how they see their roles in their schools and their communities —and the highs and lows they experience doing their jobs.
+On Saturday, March 9 at 11am in KPCC’s Crawford Family Forum in Pasadena, arts education reporter Carla Javier hosted an event featuring current and former art teachers and teaching artists from around Southern California sharing their stories of using the arts to connect with their students.
+They discussed with Carla how they see their roles in their schools and their communities —and the highs and lows they experience doing their jobs.

 Sofia Cuevas – Santa Ana High School